 The size of the sensor is the most important feature of a camera.
 But most people don’t understand or know about it.
 Inside every DSLR Camera, there is an image sensor.
 It records the image through the viewfinder and sends it to the memory card.

 The sizes of sensors vary between brands and models.
 Like, APS-C sensors are very common in entry and mid-level DSLRs.
 Their sizes are 23.60mm x 15.60mm.
 But, in Cannon, the APS-C sensor size is 22.20mm x 14.80mm.
-But the relationship between sensor sizes is very simple.
+However, the relationship between sensor sizes is very simple.
 The bigger, the better.

 In this case, you’ve to keep in mind that larger sensors are expensive.
 For that reason, you have to keep in mind the budget.
 If you have a low budget, then go for an entry-level camera.
 It will have APS-C or micro four-thirds.
 Both of them will provide a good balance between price and image quality,